Molar Mass Of Ammonium Sulphate

 Q: How does temperature affect molar mass?

 A: Temperature does not directly affect molar mass.
-Molar mass is a fixed property of a substance that depends only on the atomic masses of its constituent elements.
-However, temperature can affect the density and volume of a substance, which can indirectly affect calculations involving molar mass.
+On the flip side, molar mass is a fixed property of a substance that depends only on the atomic masses of its constituent elements.
+Even so, temperature can affect the density and volume of a substance, which can indirectly affect calculations involving molar mass.

 Q: Can the molar mass of a mixture be calculated?